 - Counter-productive coping strategies such as disordered eating patterns, self-harm and addiction.

-Prior to my career as a psychotherapist I worked as lawyer at a large global practice and also coached, mentored and trained international clients and postgraduates.
-As such I am keenly aware of the personal, professional and environmental pressures placed on individuals from a diverse range of backgrounds.
+Prior to my career as a psychotherapist I worked as a lawyer at large global practices and also coached, mentored and trained international clients and postgraduates.
+I am able to use this experience to aid my therapeutic work and have an understanding of the personal, professional and environmental pressures placed on individuals in modern-day life.

 I provide regular open-ended psychotherapy and counselling, and short-term therapy to adults and young adults.
 I am flexible in adopting whichever approach best suits your needs, life commitments and budget.

-I understand that it can be daunting to make the first step towards therapy and believe it takes courage to do.
-If you are thinking about having therapy or would like to know more about how I work and whether therapy could work for you, please call or email me (firstname.lastname@example.org).
+Starting therapy can be a daunting process and I believe it takes courage to do so.
+If you are thinking about having therapy or would like to know more about how I work and whether therapy could work for you, please email me (firstname.lastname@example.org).

-Initially we would meet for a consultation to discuss what has bought you to therapy, what your expectations are, and if working together has the potential to change for the better.
-All enquiries are strictly confidential and this is an opportunity for you to explore whether you feel comfortable in this setting.
+Initially we would meet for a consultation to discuss what has bought you to therapy now, what you hope to gain from therapy and whether you feel working together has the potential to change for the better.
+All enquiries are strictly confidential and this is an opportunity for you to explore whether you are comfortable in this setting and with me.
 If we decided to proceed we would discuss a fee and would normally meet at the same time each week for 50 minutes.

 Training, qualifications & experience

-- Fully qualified psychodynamic psychotherapist having completed a 5 year postgraduate clinical and academic training at one of London’s foremost training institutions.
+- Fully qualified psychodynamic psychotherapist having completed a highly intensive and rigorous 5 year postgraduate clinical and academic training at one of London's foremost training institutions (WPF).

 - Postgraduate Diploma in Psychodynamic Psychotherapy Theory and Practice from the University of Roehampton.

-- Postgraduate Certificate in Counselling Skills from WPF Therapy.
+- Postgraduate Certificate in Counselling Skills from WPF Therapy (Distinction).

-- BA Joint Hons. in Economic and Social History and Politics (1st) and an MSc in International Dispute Resolution.
+- BA Joint Hons. in Economic and Social History and Politics (1st) and an MSc in International Dispute Resolution (Awarded International Prize) .

-- Member of the Trainee Liaison Committee for the Foundation of Psychotherapy and Counselling (FPC).
+- Member of the TLC Committee for the Foundation of Psychotherapy and Counselling (FPC).

 - Member of the Chelsea and Westminster Hospital NHS Foundation Trust.

-- Long standing experience working with Mind (Charity), WPF Therapy, Universities and in private practice providing psychotherapy and counselling and undertaking consultations/assessments.
+- Long standing experience working with Mind (Charity), WPF Therapy, Universities, law firms and in private practice providing psychotherapy and counselling, training, mentoring and coaching and undertaking consultations/assessments.

-- Professional member of the UK Council for Psychotherapy (UKCP), British Associate of Counselling, Psychotherapy (BACP), and the Foundation of Psychotherapy and Counselling (FPC).
+- Professional member of the UK Council for Psychotherapy (UKCP), British Association of Counselling and Psychotherapy (BACP), the British Psychoanalytic Council (BPC) and the Foundation of Psychotherapy and Counselling (FPC).
 All of these organisations have strict ethical codes and professional standards of confidentiality to which I subscribe.

 Registered / Accredited